American Teen Cinema: Coming of Age on Screen (P5034)

 This module is approximately 300 hours of work.
 This breaks down into about 55 hours of contact time and about 245 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

-We’re planning to run this module in the academic year 2020/21.
-However, there may be changes to this module in response to COVID-19, or due to staff availability, student demand or updates to our curriculum.
-It may not be possible to take some module combinations due to timetabling constraints.
-We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.
+We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
+We’re planning to run these modules in the academic year 2020/21.
+However, there may be changes to these modules in response to feedback, staff availability, student demand or updates to our curriculum.
+We’ll make sure to let you know of any material changes to modules at the earliest opportunity.